NeuroQP Docs

 What each row represents

-Each row represents one animal and brain-region combination for the selected analysis output.
+Each row represents one animal and one brain-region measurement for the selected analysis output.

 Depending on your study setup, the table can also include group, condition, and sex metadata.